Crissium/SilverDict/README.md

 ### Client-side

-- [ ] Offer readily built static files for users unfamiliar with the front-end development process (Artefacts built with GitHub Actions are only visible to me and the URL is not permanent)
 - [X] Allow zooming in/out of the definition area
 - [ ] Click to search words in the definition
 - [ ] Make the strings translatable